2018ik/2018ik.github.io/_wiki/incorporation.markdown

 ### Father's House

+John 14

 ### Son's Vine

-John 15 reveals that the Lord abides in the believers and the believers abide in the Lord.
-These are persons indwelling one another.
+John 15 depicts the divine incorporation as a vine with its branches.
+As the vine and its branches share one life and abide in one another, so does the the Lord abide in the believers and the believers abide in the Lord.
+It is difficult to tell where the vine ends and the branches start because they are one with each other.

 ### Spirit's Child

+John 16

 ### Body of Christ